 The notion of Voronoi partition, and generalizations of it, have been applied in a numerous areas, including spatial interpolation, pattern analysis, spatial processes modeling, and optimization, to name a few.
 The survey [Aurenhammer, 1991] and the book [Okabe et al., 2000] discuss the history, properties, and applications of Voronoi partitions.
-The nearest neighbor and natural neighbor interpolations based on Voronoi partitions, e.g., see [Sibson,

-1981, Boissonnat and Cazals, 2002], are of particular interest to the treatment of this chapter because of their spatially-distributed computation character.
+The nearest neighbor and natural neighbor interpolations based on Voronoi partitions, e.g., see [Sibson, 1981, Boissonnat and Cazals, 2002], are of particular interest to the treatment of this chapter because of their spatially-distributed computation character.
 Spatially-distributed maps for motion coordination are discussed in [Martínez et al., 2007c] and adopted in later chapters.

-Proximity graphs [Jaromczyk and Toussaint, 1992] are a powerful tool to capture the structure and shape of geometric objects, and therefore have applications in multiple areas, including topology control of wireless networks [Santi, 2005], computer graphics [Langetepe and Zachmann, 2006], and geographic analysis [Radke, 1988].
+Proximity graphs [Jaromczyk and Toussaint, 1992] are a powerful tool to capture the structure and shape of geometric objects, and therefore, have applications in multiple areas, including topology control of wireless networks [Santi, 2005], computer graphics [Langetepe and Zachmann, 2006], and geographic analysis [Radke, 1988].
+The connectivity properties of certain proximity graphs (including the ones stated in Theorem 2.9) are taken from [Cortés et al., 2005, 2006].
 In cooperative control, a closely related notion is that of state-dependent graph [Mesbahi, 2005].
 Random geometric graphs [Penrose, 2003] and percolation theory [Bollobás and Riordan, 2006, Meester and Roy, 2008] study the properties of proximity graphs associated to the random deployment of points according to some specified density function.

 Locational optimization problems [Drezner, 1995, Drezner and Hamacher, 2001] are spatial resource-allocation problems (e.g., where to place mailboxes in a city, where to place cache serves on the internet) that pervade a broad spectrum of scientific disciplines.
 Computational geometry plays an important role in locational optimization [Robert and Toussaint, 1990, Okabe et al., 2000].
 The field of geometric optimization [Mitchell, 1997, Agarwal and Sharir, 1998, Boltyanski et al., 1999] blends the geometric and locational optimization aspects to study a wide variety of optimization problems induced by geometric objects.
+The smoothness properties of the cost function $\mathcal{H}{\text{exp}}$ are taken from [Cortés et al., 2005].